oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 - Execute malicious JS code
 - Setup a continuous token theft mechanism (e.g., on a 10-second time interval)
 	  - Obtain tokens from the application's preferred storage mechanism (See {{token-storage}})
 	  - Send the tokens to a server controlled by the attacker
 	  - Store the tokens
 - Wait until the opportune moment to abuse the latest version of the stolen tokens

 The crucial difference in this scenario is that the attacker always has access to the latest tokens used by the application.
 This slight variation in the payload already suffices to counter typical defenses against token theft, such as short lifetimes or refresh token rotation.

 For access tokens, the attacker now obtains the latest access token for as long as the user's browser is online.
-For refresh tokens, the implication is that refresh token rotation is not sufficient to prevent abuse of a refresh token.
+Refresh token rotation is not sufficient to prevent abuse of a refresh token.
 An attacker can easily wait until the user closes the application or their browser goes offline before using the latest refresh token, thereby ensuring that the latest refresh token is not reused.